aserowy/dots/README.md

 curl -L https://raw.githubusercontent.com/aserowy/dots/main/install.sh | sh
 ```

-At the end, copy your ssh keys into `~/.ssh` and set the permissions to 600 for all keys and pubs.
+At the end, copy your ssh keys into `~/.ssh` and set the permissions to 600 for
+all keys and pubs.

 ```sh
 sudo chmod 600 [file]
 ```

+### on windows for wsl 2

+Fix author and principal in <./assets/wsl\_init.xml> accordingly.
+Open the Task
+Scheduler and import the updated task definition.